 Photographers have a deep relationship with Adobe.
-The company has long provided them with the quintessential suite for photographer, videography, and everything in-between.
+The company has long provided them with the quintessential suite for photography, videography, and everything in between.

 While the company was slow to the party, it’s finally launched a toned-down version of its massively successful Photoshop for mobile.

 Known as Photoshop Express, it packs many of its post-processing and retouching tools into a more streamlined version of its popular software.

 Adobe saw the writing on the wall when it designed its mobile application; photographers love to have complete control over their images, but mobile photographers benefit most from a concise and intuitive toolset.

 With this in mind, Adobe packed Photoshop Express with algorithms designed to quickly enhance your photos based on the most often cited issues with smartphone photography.

 Adobe hopes you’ll find exactly what you need with a tap of a button.

 With Perspective Correction, Adobe quickly mitigates the skewed dimensions often found in phone photographers due to the contour of smartphone lenses.